grades <- data.frame(record_id = 1:1000) |>

 Let’s remind ourselves about how this conversion from logical (TRUE/FALSE) to integer works.

-4. We calculate length(v), which is the number of elements in v.
+length(v), which is the number of elements inv. - Finally, dividing

 [1] TRUE TRUE FALSE FALSE TRUE